Parks for all to enjoy

 Take some time out in Waitara at the Marine Park.
 Located where the Waitara River meets the sea the Park has lots of wide open spaces and an awesome playground.

-At Brooklands Zoo you can spend some time meeting the animals - if you're lucky Charlie the Cockatoo will greet you with "Hello".
-Then play at the playground and relax with a picnic in the surrounding green spaces.
+At Brooklands Zoo you can spend some time meeting the animals, then play at the playground and relax with a picnic in the surrounding green spaces.